10 Common SEO Mistakes That Kill Your Rankings

 Core Web Vitals measure three things:

-- LCP (Largest Contentful Paint): How fast your main content loads
+- LCP (Largest Contentful Paint): How fast main content loads

 - INP (Interaction to Next Paint): How quickly the page responds to interactions

-- CLS (Cumulative Layout Shift): How much the layout jumps around during loading
+- CLS (Cumulative Layout Shift): How much layout jumps around during loading

 That INP metric replaced FID in March 2024.
 Google now cares about responsiveness throughout the entire visit, not just the first click.

-Fix it: Run your pages through PageSpeed Insights.
+Fix it: Run pages through PageSpeed Insights.
 Compress images and use modern formats like WebP.
 Minimize JavaScript.
 Leverage browser caching.
-Consider a CDN if you're serving global traffic.
+Consider a CDN for global traffic.

 Duplicate content confuses search engines.
 When Google finds the same content on multiple URLs, it has to guess which one to rank.
-Often, all of them rank worse than a single consolidated page would.
+Often, all rank worse than a single consolidated page would.

 Common causes: